someobserver/recurgence/math/04-recursive-coupling/index.md

 2. **Depth Field** $D(p, t)$ — encodes the sustainable recursion depth before coherence degrades, modulating the manifold's recursive capacity.
 3. **Recursive Stress-Energy Tensor** $T^{\text{rec}}_{ij}$ — characterizes the deformation of semantic geometry induced by recursive flows.

 These entities are coupled via the curvature-mass relation and the Lagrangian formalism, defining a phase space in which recursive structures either stabilize as autopoietic attractors or dissipate through entropic processes.
-The tensorial hierarchy imposes a fundamental tradeoff between persistent coherence and recursive generativity, as formalized by the uncertainty relation.
+The tensorial hierarchy sets up a fundamental tradeoff between persistent coherence and recursive generativity, as formalized by the uncertainty relation.

-The section further introduces the decomposition of recursive coupling into intra-domain (self-referential) and inter-domain (hetero-referential) components, enabling rigorous treatment of metaphor, analogy, and cross-modal recursion.
-The latent recursive channel tensor and domain translation tensors provide the substrate for cross-domain mapping, supporting the emergence of metaphoric and analogical structures as stable, hetero-recursive attractors.
+The section also details how recursive coupling decomposes into intra-domain (self-referential) and inter-domain (hetero-referential) components, allowing for rigorous treatment of metaphor, analogy, and cross-modal recursion.
+The latent recursive channel tensor and domain translation tensors serve as the substrate for cross-domain mapping, supporting the emergence of metaphoric and analogical structures as stable, hetero-recursive attractors.

 ---